Vernon (1779 ship): Career

 Vernon first appeared in Lloyd's Register (LR) in 1779.

 Between 1781 and 1782, Vernon served as an hired armed storeship.

-On 10 September 1781, Captain Hall, of the transport Vernon was at Cork, from where he wrote a letter detailing with a report of the action of 21 July 1781 in which she had been involved.
+On 10 September 1781, Captain Hall, of the transport Vernon was at Cork, from where he wrote a letter with a report of the action of 21 July 1781 in which she had been involved.
 She had sailed from Halifax in a convoy of 13 colliers and merchant vessels escorted by HMS Charlestown, the two sloops-of-war Allegiance and Vulture, and Jack, like Vernon an armed merchant ship, though much smaller.
 The convoy was off the harbor of Spanish River, Cape Breton, Nova Scotia (present-day Sydney, Nova Scotia), or Île Royale, when on 21 July two French frigates Astrée, commanded by La Pérouse, and Hermione, commanded by Latouche Tréville, attacked.
 Vernon exchanged broadsides with the frigates, the broadsides causing casualties on Vernon and much damage.
 The action continued for three glasses and 20 minutes before the French frigates withdrew.
 British casualties included Captain Evans an eight people killed and 14 wounded on Charles-town.
 Vernon suffered six killed and seven wounded.
 Vulture had had one man killed and three wounded.
 The merchant vessels and their cargoes of coal had entered Spanish River safely before the action had started.
 Charlestown and the escorts, including Vernon, sailed back to Halifax.

 In the action of 16 March 1782, HMS Success fought, captured, and burned the 34-gun Spanish frigate Santa Catalina off Cape Spartel.
 Success was escorting the storeship Vernon to Gibraltar.
 At the time, Vernon was under the command of Mr. John Falconer.
-She left her escort escort the day the engagement started and continued on to Gibraltar.
+She left her escort the day the engagement started and continued on to Gibraltar.

 Vernon, Shaw, master, safely rode out a hurricane on 30 July 1784 at Jamaica.

 On 2 January 1785 as Vernon, Shaw, master, was on her way toEngland she encountered a gale that caused minor damage.